- Knowledge and Skills Organisers Plants (751.18KB)

 - children who have a growing disciplinary knowledge of the subject.

 - Teachers who feel that they are well supported with materials, resources and training to help them plan meaningful, sequential and knowledgeable units of work.

 - children enjoying and being enthusiastic about science in our school – this may be assessed by pupil voice conferences, House discussions or seen in observations;

-- that children’s work shows a range of topics and evidence of the curriculum coverage for all science topics;
+- that children’s work shows a range of topics and evidence of the curriculum coverage for all science topics and clear progression.

 - that children are becoming increasingly independent in science, selecting their own tools and materials, completing pupil lead investigations and choosing their own strategies for recording;

 - standards in science at the end of the key stages are good and issues arising are addressed effectively in school;